StevenKearney/noc-skill-boost/Day02_Zabbix/lab.md

 ## Goals for the day

+* Understand how to configure basic network monitoring and view alerts in Zabbix
+* Practice adding a host and linking a template
+* See an outage alert
+* Verify the outage was resolved

+## What we'll accomplish

 1. Download and set up Zabbix on Windows (Docker Desktop to make this more accessible)
-2. Add a device to Zabbix and monitor with ICMP (pings)
+2. Add a host device to Zabbix and monitor with an ICMP (ping) template
-3. Trigger an alert and see how Zabbix captures and displays the problem/event details
+3. Simulate an outage and see how Zabbix captures and displays the problem/event details
-4. Correct the cause of the alert, and verify revocery
+4. Correct the cause of the alert, and verify recovery
 5. A short write-up of what I learned from this (see **summary.md** in today's folder)

-## What we'll accomplish

-1. Install Docker Desktop on Windows and run a Zabbix server locally
-2. Create a Zabbix host using the ICMP template
-3. Simulate an outage and observe the alert
-4. Record the event ID and the recovery details

 ## Why this matters in a NOC

-* Gives us hands-on experience with an uptime monitor, congiguration, alerts, and recovry validation
+* Gives us hands-on experience with an uptime monitor, configuration, alerts, and recovery validation
-* Mirrors real network tools and allows us to investigae problems before they are reported
+* Mirrors real network tools and allows us to investigate problems before they are reported

 ## Lab steps